mdn/content/files/en-us/web/http/csp/index.md

 An XSS attack is possible when a website accepts some input which might have been crafted by an attacker (for example, URL parameters, or a comment on a blog post) and then includes it in the page without _sanitizing_ it: that is, without ensuring that it can't be executed as JavaScript.

 Websites should protect themselves against XSS by sanitizing this input before including it in the page.
-A CSP provides a complementary protection, which should protect the website even if sanitization fails.
+A CSP provides a complementary protection, which can protect the website even if sanitization fails.

 If sanitization does fail, there are various forms the injected malicious code can take in the document, including: